DevMine/repotool/README.md

 With the configuration file, you can also tell `repotool-db` to insert commit deltas and commits patches (the latter works only if you enable commit deltas, quite logically).
 Simply set the `commit_deltas` and to `true`.
-Note that the `commit_patches` option is ignored for now. `repotool-db` can process repositories concurrently by recursively traversing directories, spawning goroutines in the process.
+Note that the `commit_patches` option is ignored for now.
+However, you should know that inserting `commit_patches` slow things down a lot. `repotool-db` can process repositories concurrently by recursively traversing directories, spawning goroutines in the process.
 When using it, bear in mind that `repotool-db` is IO and CPU intensive, hence do not spawn too many goroutines or you might reach the number of open files limit.
 The number of goroutines can be adjusted with the `-g` parameter.
 Using about the same number of goroutines as the number of cpu cores should be a reasonable choice.

 As `libgit2` does not support reading information directly from a tar archive,